dirkkelly/dirkkelly/content/collapse/how-can-the-enemy-be-this-friendly.md

 ---
-title: How Can The Enemy Be This Friendly?
+title: How Can The Enemy State, Have Citizens This Friendly?
 date: 2018-03-23 21:55:40 +0000
 subtitle: The American people are our brothers and sisters, The American Government is the enemy to life on Earth.
 We have to love the people, the people have to reclaim